ethereum-oasis-op/baseline/docs/Specifications/Workgroup Creation & Management/Interfaces and schemas for the main logical input objects and resolvers.md

 ## Keystore resolver interface

 The keystore resolver defines an abstract interface to be implemented.
-This interface governs how keystores are to be inputted in the baseline tooling and what the expected outputs are.
+This interface governs how keystores are to be input in the baseline tooling and what the expected outputs are.

 Any keystore resolver should be a class that adheres to the following interface: